brikis98/yevgeniy-brikman-homepage/_posts/2022-12-03-the-making-of-a-manager.md

 2. **Share positive feedback along with the negative feedback.** Recognizing what's going well, and not only the problems, is much more likely to change behavior.
 3. **Share feedback with a sense of curiosity.** For example, state your feedback, and then ask, "Does this feedback resonate with you?
 Why or why not?"
 This shows curiosity and a desire to understand; moreover, it gets the person to reflect, rather than just become defensive.
 4. **Repeat the message many times.** Sometimes, you have to hear the same thing over and over before it has an effect.
 Share it in a 1:1; have others share it in 360 feedback; share it in writing; and so on.
-5. **Follow up to see if you were heard.** At the end of the conversation, ask "OK, let's make sure we're on the same page: what are your key takeways and next steps?"
+5. **Follow up to see if you were heard.** At the end of the conversation, ask "OK, let's make sure we're on the same page: what are your key takeaways and next steps?"

 ## 10. Managers as coaches